Homöopathiepraxis

 And today – because of all this – I am a trauma expert by experience.

-In my homeopathic practice in Bosnia, I once said without thinking (and was mightily shocked by it afterwards): "I claim to have gone through war as well.
+In my homeopathic practice in Bosnia, I once said without thinking: "I claim to have gone through war as well.
 Different from the people here, but the circumstances are comparable, because I also know absolute unpredictability, fear of death, hunger and loneliness."

 The stays in Bosnia were my catalyst and part of my healing journey, because it was only in the war-torn country that I realized, through my own testimony, that I myself at the time sufferd from post-traumatic stress disorder.
 All those years before, I had wondered why I always felt bad, depressed, sad and sleepless.